htmfilho/htmfilho.github.io/_posts/2010/2010-11-11-i-dont-wanna-work-alone.md

 categories: culture europe research workspace
 ---

-If I remember well, the last time I worked in a <a href="http://www.hildeberto.com/2008/08/enterface08-workshop-finished.html">consistent and competent team</a> was in 2008, in a <a href="http://www.hildeberto.com/2008/08/the-enterface-workshop.html">workshop in Paris</a>, France.
+If I remember well, the last time I worked in a [consistent and competent team](/2008/08/enterface08-workshop-finished.html) was in 2008, in a [workshop in Paris](/2008/08/the-enterface-workshop.html), France.
 That workshop produced incredible results afterwards that helped me a lot to conclude my PhD successfully.
 After that, I have been working alone or in pairs, but never in a real team.

 God knows how hard I have tried to set up a real team in the last few years.
 Actually, I couldn’t do that as a simple student because I was too much low in the hierarchy, but I kept the faith that it would be possible for small achievements such as integrating software modules or co-authorship in scientific papers.
 Unfortunately, it didn’t work either.